mulesoft-assets/template-sfdc2nets-opportunity2salesorder-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Template is implemented on this XML, directed by one flow that will poll for SalesForce creations/updates.
+Functional aspect of the Template is implemented in this XML, directed by one flow that will poll for Salesforce Opportunity creations/updates.
 The severeal message processors constitute the actions that fully implement the logic of this Template:

-1. During the Input stage the Template will query the SalesForce isntance for existing opportunities that match the filter criteria.
+1. During the Input stage the Template will query the Salesforce instance for existing opportunities (including associated Account and Products) that match the filter criteria.
 2. During the Process stage, each SFDC opportunity will be upserted to NetSuite system.
-Before this is possible, the template will query the NetSuite if Customer and the products exist and if not it makes sure these objects are created.
+Before this is possible, the template will query the NetSuite if Customer and the Items exists and if not, it makes sure these objects are created.
 Finally during the On Complete stage the Template will log batch statistics into the console.

 ## endpoints.xml<a name="endpointsxml"/>
-This is file is conformed by a Flow containing the Poll that will periodically query Salesforce for updated/created Opportunities that meet the defined criteria in the query.
+This file is conformed by a Flow containing the Poll that will periodically query Salesforce for updated/created Opportunities that meet the defined criteria in the query.
 And then executing the batch job process with the query results.